Affiliate Disclosure

-Jacking up a car safely opens the door to oil changes, brakes, suspension and tyre work on your own terms.
+Jacking up a car safely opens the door to oil changes, brakes, suspension and tire work on your own terms.
 Do it wrong and you're looking at a crushed car or something far worse.
 This guide covers the complete process — choosing the spot, finding your jack points, lifting, placing stands, and lowering safely.
 One rule sits above all others: a jack lifts a car, a jack stand holds it.
 Never go under a car supported only by a jack.
 And before you touch anything, find the factory jack points for your specific car in your owner's manual — this guide is the framework; your manual gives the exact locations.
 It's part of our jacking up a car hub.

 What You'll Need